magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35884-->

-*  Message queue consumer configuration has been extended with new parameters that help control consumers and save server resources and that potentially decrease consumer queue CPU consumption by 20%:
+*  Message queue consumer configuration has been extended with new parameters that help control consumers and save server resources and that potentially decrease consumer queue CPU consumption:

    *  `maxIdleTime` defines the maximum waiting time in seconds for a new message from the queue.
    *  `sleep` specifies time in seconds to sleep before checking if a new message is available in the queue.